simsekahmet/linear_regression/README.md

 # Simple and Multiple Linear Regression
 This code involves preparing the data, specifying the linear regression model, and assessing the model fit using metrics like R-squared, Adjusted R-squared, F-test and p-value.
-There is a wide availability of data examples for linear regression.
+There is a sample file that can be used in linear regression.